GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/sci_ATAC_seq.rst

 3. Prepare PCR master mix by combining 1.25 mL of NEBNext PCR mix and 250 μL of Elga water per plate.
 4. Add 15 μL of the PCR mix to each well, pipetting to mix.
 5. Spin down the PCR plate briefly at 300 g for 10 seconds.
-6. Run an initial amplification:
+6. Run an initial amplification.
+This takes about 24 minutes per plate.
+You can run multiple batches of these, e.g. you don't need 9 thermocyclers to do so.
+Leave completed plates at 4C.

    ==================== ===============   ======= ======
    Step                 Temperature (C)   Time    Cycles